TQRG/secom/README.md

 # SECOM

 A convention for making security commit messages more readable and structured.
-We aim to further the development of technology on top of commit messages for security.
+Check the CONFIG.md file to know how to configure the template in your repository.

 ```
 1   vuln-fix: subject/header containing summary of changes in ~50 characters (Vuln-ID,)
 2
 3   Detailed explanation of the subject/header in ~75 words.
-4   Explain the security issue(s) that this commit is patching.
+4   (what) Explain the security issue(s) that this commit is patching.
-5   Focus on why this patch is important and its impact.
+5   (why) Focus on why this patch is important and its impact.
-6   Describe how the issue is patched.
+6   (how) Describe how the issue is patched.
 7
 8   [For Each Weakness in Weaknesses:]
 9   Weakness: weakness identification or CWE-ID.